msyamkumar/cs220-projects/spring20/p8/stage1.md

 ---

-#### Question 1: what is returned by your `get_mapping("small_mapping.csv")` function?
+#### Q1: What is returned by your `get_mapping("small_mapping.csv")` function?

 In addition to displaying the result in the `Out [N]` area, keep the result in a variable for use in subsequent questions.

-#### Question 2: what is the value associated with the key "nm0001219"?
+#### Q2: What is the value associated with the key "nm0001219"?

 Use the dictionary returned earlier.
 Do not call `get_mapping` a second time (that would be inneficient).

-#### Question 3: what are the values in the mapping associated with keys beginning with "nm"?
+#### Q3: What are the values in the mapping associated with keys beginning with "nm"?

 Answer with a Python list.

-#### Question 4: which keys in the mapping map to people with a first name which starts with "D"?
+#### Q4: Which keys in the mapping map to people with a last name which starts with "G"?

 Answer with a Python list.
-To get full points, you should write code that will count first name starts with "D" but will not count somebody whose name contains "D" in other location.
+To get full points, you should write code that will count only last names that start with "G".
+You should ignore names that contain "G" in other places.

 ---